 SUGGEST A SUPPLEMENT

-If she’s still not getting enough Omega 3 from her diet to support her cognitive function, perhaps you could suggest a supplement?
+If they are still not getting enough Omega 3 from their diet to support their cognitive function, perhaps you could suggest a supplement?

 If you’re worried about brain fog, you should see your GP who can discuss your symptoms in the context of the menopause.

 If you'd like more information, we have put some further references below for you.